KMXEUN004/UCTSHARCBuoy_SDS_SystemDesign/README.md

 * **Inter-measurement period** (the duration of passive phase) designed to be 6 hours for power efficient design.
 This value may be changed if necessary.
 <br />

-**The code is yet a demo design, whereby further improvements are in need.
+**The code is yet a prototype code design, whereby further improvements are in need.
 For example, UART communication with RockBLOCK9603 was designed based on theory, which needs to be validated through trial using an Iridium Modem.**